IKatarinaI/IKatarinaI/README.md

 ## Hi there, I'm Katarina 👋

 ### I am an experienced software developer with a demonstrated history of working in the information technology and services industry.
-I have an accumulated Fintech domain and Cybersecurity knowledge while working on Fintech projects.
+I have accumulated Fintech domain and Cybersecurity knowledge while working on Fintech projects.

 ### Technology stack
 ![.NET](https://img.shields.io/badge/.NET-512BD4?style=for-the-badge&logo=dotnet&logoColor=white)